xuefeicao/UDML_SS/README.md

 algorithm (e.g., k-means), and sampling training pairs based on the cluster assignment, while optimizing self-supervised pretext task in a multitask fashion.
-The proposed method outperforms the current state of the art by a signicant margin on all the standard benchmarks.
+The proposed method outperforms the current state of the art by a signicant margin on all the standard benchmarks.

 ### Dataset
 - [Car-196](http://ai.stanford.edu/~jkrause/cars/car_devkit.tgz)